Burford School Year 7 Vision

 - Celebrate achievement with all students making progress in every aspect of school life.

 - Instil Honesty, Diligence and Tolerance to enable development socially, emotionally and academically.

-Year 7 comprises the Head of Year, Mr Cowley: firstname.lastname@example.org and a team of ten Form Tutors.
+Year 7 comprises the Head of Year, Mr Cowley: firstname.lastname@example.org and a team of nine Form Tutors.
 The team can be emailed at any time to answer relevant queries or questions.
 Subject queries should be addressed to the subject teachers (see Curriculum for Heads of Department).
 A full list of staff emails is available for other queries.

 Year 7 marks the transition from primary to secondary school and with it comes a whole series of new challenges, expectations and opportunities.

 The Year 7 tutor team is a static team that specialises in supporting students through the transition process and helps them to become part of Burford School.
 Being a specialist team means we understand all the small worries and uncertainties that new students and their families can face, and are able to structure our programme to pre-empt these.
 If parents do have any question, no matter how small, the tutor team is only an email away and happy to help.

 Students joining the school in Year 7 start their induction programme in Year 6.
 From the time that they decide to join the school, until the Easter of Year 7, they are guided by a team of teachers who get to know them well.
 They are also supported by Year 13 students, trained in mentoring, who act as ‘buddies’.
 In order to add to the family feel, where every child is known, students are placed into a School House, which promotes interaction between students of all ages, team-spirit and celebrates the contribution of every child in every way, from sport to art events, the Talent Show to the Inter-House Show Jumping.